N4SJAMK/teamboard/README.md

 There is curretly some problems with this repository.
 Currently you cannot start client-service without problems!
 We will fix it asap!

-![](https://openclipart.org/image/256px/svg_to_png/3850/dchandlr-dchandlr-work.png)

-You can now initialize client service.

 WINDOWS user!
 There is some issues with current implementation of library dependencies, so Windows version of Vagrant users cannot currently develop client side.

+![](https://openclipart.org/image/256px/svg_to_png/3850/dchandlr-dchandlr-work.png)

+When the things are in order you can start client service.

 ```